 Skills and experience

-Ideally, you'll have some prior experience with MATLAB, or other programming languages, and you'll be keen to learn more about:
+Ideally, you'll have some prior experience with MATLAB or other programming languages (Julia, Python, C or C++) and will be keen to learn more about material modelling, computational methods and high performance computing.

 - computational mathematics